Mia-WMY/Mia-WMY.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Mingyue Wang graduated with a master's degree from BeiHang University.
+Mingyue Wang currently works as an algorithm engineer at Baidu.

 I am eager to contribute to research in areas such as, but not limited to:
-- **Multi-modal Large Language Model (MLLM)**
 - **The Application of LLM**
 - **AI for Electronic Design Automation (EDA)**

-Open to discussions or collaborations，please feel free to [email me](mailto:chococolate0901@outlook.com) if interested.
+Open to discussions or collaborations，please feel free to [email me](mailto:wangmy.mia@gmail.com) if interested.

 # 📝 Selected Publications